How Do I Know If I Have Meningitis?

 • Were the correct treatments administered in a timely manner?

-If any part of your care was mismanaged, or if a medical professional acted negligently, you may be entitled to compensation to cover your past and future medical expenses, as well as the pain and suffering.
+If any part of your care was mismanaged, or if a medical professional acted negligently, you may be entitled to compensation to cover your past and future medical expenses, as well as pain and suffering.

 Why Choose Ross Feller Casey?

 Our lawyers have the experience needed to get results, and we have the record to prove it.
-With over $3 billion recovered for our personal injury clients, including over $1 billion in the past five years alone, and more than 50 $10-million-plus verdicts and settlements, we have a proven track record of success.
-We work on a contingency basis, so there’s no charge unless we help win your case.
-Contact us today for a free case evaluation, and let us put our experience to work for you.
+With over $3 billion recovered for our personal injury clients, including over $1 billion in the past five years alone, and more than 50 verdicts and settlements exceeding $10 million, we have a proven track record of success.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.